Quasi-finite modules over affine and extended affine Lie algebras: Introduction

 \textbf{Organization of the paper.} In Section \ref{S2}, we record some results related to a Lie torus which are relevant to our paper.
 In Section \ref{S3}, we recall Neher's general construction of an EALA from its centerless core (see Theorem \ref{T3.1}) and also present the explicit realization of an (untwisted) EALA whose centerless core satisfies fgc condition (see Corollary \ref{C3.3}).
 In Lemma \ref{L3.6}, we prove an important result related to the core and center of an fgc EALA.
 In Section \ref{S4}, we provide some concrete examples of fgc EALAs after recalling the notions of toroidal and full toroidal Lie algebras.
 In Section \ref{S5}, we define the Weyl group of an fgc EALA along with its roots and co-roots, while in Section \ref{S6}, we discuss automorphisms of fgc EALAs.

 In Section \ref{S7}, we prove an important lemma regarding the action of the central elements of $E_{n+1}$ (see Lemma \ref{L7.4}) and also show that the category of quasi-finite modules coincides with the category of weakly integrable modules over $E_{n+1}$ (see Lemma \ref{L7.8}).
 In Section \ref{S8}, we completely classify the irreducible quasi-finite $\widehat{L}(\mathfrak{g})$-modules (see Theorem \ref{T8.5}).
-In Section \ref{S9}, we show that any irreducible quasi-finite module over $E_{n+1}$ (or $\tau_{n+1}^{tor}$) with non-trivial action of $(E_{n+1})_c$, is either a \textit{restricted generalized highest weight} (GHW) module or an \textit{integrable} highest weight module over $L(\mathfrak{g}) \oplus \mathcal{D}_{n+1}$, induced from an irreducible \textit{uniformly bounded} module over $\mathfrak{h} \otimes A_{n+1} \oplus \mathcal{D}_{n+1}$ (see Proposition \ref{P9.5}, Remark \ref{R9.6} and Proposition \ref{P9.9}).
-In Section \ref{S10}, we prove that these irreducible restricted GHW modules over $E_2$ are in fact \textit{highest weight type modules} (see Theorem \ref{T10.15}) and also describe their highest weight spaces in detail (see Theorem \ref{T10.9}), thereby classifying all the irreducible quasi-finite modules over $E_2$ with non-trivial core action.
+In Section \ref{S9}, we show that any irreducible quasi-finite module over $E_{n+1}$ (or $\tau_{n+1}^{tor}$) with non-trivial action of $(E_{n+1})_c$, is either a \textit{restricted generalized highest weight} (GHW) module or an \textit{integrable} highest weight module over $L(\mathfrak{g}) \oplus \mathcal{D}_{n+1}$, which is induced from an irreducible \textit{uniformly bounded} module over $\mathfrak{h} \otimes A_{n+1} \oplus \mathcal{D}_{n+1}$ (see Proposition \ref{P9.5}, Remark \ref{R9.6} and Proposition \ref{P9.9}).
+In Section \ref{S10}, we prove that the irreducible restricted GHW modules over $E_2$ are in fact \textit{highest weight type modules} (see Theorem \ref{T10.15}), thereby classifying all the irreducible quasi-finite modules over $E_2$ (and $\tau_2^{tor}$) with non-trivial core action.
 In Section \ref{S11}, we record the main results of our paper.
 As an application of Theorem \ref{T11.3}, we obtain the classification of irreducible quasi-finite modules, with non-trivial core action, over minimal EALAs and toroidal EALAs of nullity $2$ as well as over $\tau_2^{tor}$ (see Remark \ref{R11.4}), whereas for $n>1$, we broadly characterize these irreducible quasi-finite modules over $E_{n+1}$ and $\tau_{n+1}^{tor}$ (see Theorem \ref{T11.5} and Remark \ref{R11.6}).

 \textbf{Acknowlegements.} The author would like to thank Prof. Eswara Rao and Dr. G. Krishna Teja for some discussions.
 He also thanks Prof. Apoorva Khare for going through the whole paper and for his helpful suggestions regarding its exposition.
+Most of this work was done when the author was a Research Associate at the Theoretical Statistics and Mathematics Unit, Indian Statistical Institute, Bangalore, India.
+The author gratefully acknowledges the financial support and the excellent working conditions provided by the institute.

 \textbf{Notations.} Throughout this paper, all the vector spaces, algebras and tensor products are over the field of complex numbers $\mathbb{C}$.
 We shall denote the set of integers, natural numbers, non-negative integers and non-zero complex numbers by $\mathbb{Z}$, $\mathbb{N}$, $\mathbb{Z_{+}}$ and $\mathbb{C}^{\times}$ respectively.
 For any Lie algebra $L$, its universal enveloping algebra will be denoted by $U(L)$ and its center will be denoted by $Z(L)$.